Skip to main content

 Tokyo, Japan

-Sushi Ryusuke is a basement omakase counter in Ginza's 7-chome, ranked by Opinionated About Dining among the top restaurants in Japan in 2023, 2024, and 2025, and Pearl Recommended for 2025.
+Sushi Ryusuke is a basement omakase counter in Ginza's 7-chome, ranked by Opinionated About Dining among the top restaurants in Japan in 2023, 2024, 2025, Pearl Recommended for 2025.
 Chef Ryusuke Yamane runs a tight six-day programme with lunch and two evening sittings, making it one of the more accessible serious Edomae counters in the district for daytime bookings.

 Tokyo, Japan